 Signers at this proficiency level are able to demonstrate spontaneous elaboration on all familiar and unfamiliar, formal and informal topics but they are not able to maintain accuracy or complexity for the duration of the evaluation.
 Such discourse, while coherent, may be influenced by language patterns other than those of the target language.
 Even with this influence, they are consistently able to demonstrate all of the linguistic features required for high level proficiency.
 Comprehension is excellent across a broad spectrum of topics, and inferences are understood.
 Level 4

-Signers at this proficiency level are rarely taken as native signers.
-They demonstrate spontaneous elaboration on all familiar and most unfamiliar topics, however, there is incorporation of language patterns other than those of the target language.
+Signers at this proficiency level are able to demonstrate spontaneous elaboration on all familiar and most unfamiliar topics, however, there is incorporation of language patterns other than those of the target language.
 They are able to use an array of rhetoric (narration, description, argument, and hypothesis) with complex topics in paragraph-length discourse related to employment, current events, and matters of public and community interest.
 Although they command a good number of grammatical features, they are deficient in some areas such as cohesion, non-manual signals (NMS), and depiction.
 They are able to present information with sufficient accuracy, clarity, and vocabulary selection to convey intended meaning without misrepresentation or confusion.
 Comprehension is very good with demonstration of confidence in the discussion of most complex topics.
 Level 3+

 Signers at this proficiency level are able to express language with sufficient structural accuracy and vocabulary to participate in most familiar and unfamiliar topics about practical, social, and professional situations.
 They can discuss particular interests with reasonable ease.
 They demonstrate confidence discussing topics at the paragraph discourse level, but exhibit errors and breakdown when in-depth elaboration and detail is requested.
 Occasional groping for vocabulary can be present.
 There is good control of grammar but there are some noticeable imperfections and errors which may interfere with understanding.
 They tend to function reactively by responding to direct questions or requests for information.
 They are capable of asking a variety of questions when needed to gather information pertaining to certain situations.
 They may combine and recombine known language elements to create short paragraph length responses.
 Their language contains pauses and self-corrections as they search for adequate vocabulary and language forms.
 Comprehension is often accurate with highly familiar and predictable topics although misunderstandings may occur.
 Level 2+